-Represents the aggregate incremental fair value of the modification of option awards, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification ("ASC") Topic 718, Compensation-Stock Compensation ("ASC 718").
-In connection with the IPO, certain options that were granted prior to the IPO were to vest only in connection with a change of control (the "Liquidity Options") were amended to provide that such awards will vest in three equal installments on each of the first three anniversaries of the consummation of our IPO, which occurred on May 3, 2017, subject to certain requirements including, as applicable, the recipient's continued employment on the vesting date.
+(3) No option awards were granted in fiscal year 2018.
+For fiscal year 2017, represents the aggregate incremental fair value of the modification of option awards, computed in accordance with ASC 718.
+In connection with the initial public offering of our Common Stock, completed on May 3, 2017 (our "IPO"), certain options that were granted prior to the IPO were to vest only in connection with a change of control (the "Liquidity Options") were amended to provide that such awards will vest in three equal installments on each of the first three anniversaries of the consummation of our IPO, which occurred on May 3, 2017, subject to certain requirements including, as applicable, the recipient's continued employment on the vesting date.
 As a result of the modification, we estimated the fair value of the Liquidity Options on April 27, 2017, the amendment date, using the Black-Scholes option-pricing model, which required estimates of key assumptions based on both historical information and management judgment regarding market factors and trends.
 The weighted average assumptions used to estimate the fair value of the Liquidity Options were as follows: